sirAMPR/jeopardy/README.md

 2. Display the answered questions on the page in a list

-- show the precious score and new score with each answered question
+- show the previous score and new score with each answered question
 - show the correct answer and submitted answer
 - show the question and category